Rob Roy (novel): Chapter summary

-Ch.
-8 (34): After Die and the gentleman have left, Frank is joined by Rob who indicates that she is now united with 'his Excellency'.
+Chapter 8 (34): After Die and the gentleman have left, Frank is joined by Rob who indicates that she is now united with 'his Excellency'.
 They rejoin the clan and Rob, after indignantly rejecting Jarvie's offer to oversee his sons as apprentice weavers, repays a substantial loan from his cousin.

-Ch.
-9 (35): Rob expresses to Frank his conflicted feelings about his sons' futures.
+Chapter 9 (35): Rob expresses to Frank his conflicted feelings about his sons' futures.
 The next morning, on the road, he defends his clan's behaviour and indicates that Rashleigh has switched to the government side.
 Helen hands Frank a ring as a parting gift from Die.

-Ch.
-10 (36): Frank and Jarvie leave the Highlands for Glasgow, where Frank is reunited with his father and business matters are sorted.
+Chapter 10 (36): Frank and Jarvie leave the Highlands for Glasgow, where Frank is reunited with his father and business matters are sorted.

-Ch.
-11 (37): The 1715 rebellion breaks out and Frank and his father return to London.
+Chapter 11 (37): The 1715 rebellion breaks out and Frank and his father return to London.
 Five of Sir Hildebrand's six surviving sons die in rapid succession, followed by their father.
 Frank goes north to take possession of Osbaldistone Hall and learns from Inglewood that Die's companion was actually her father, Sir Frederick, who had been publicly declared dead.

-Ch.
-12 (38): Frank is joined in the library by Die and her father, who are fugitives from the government, but their presence is carelessly divulged by Fairservice to Clerk Jobson's spy.
+Chapter 12 (38): Frank is joined in the library by Die and her father, who are fugitives from the government, but their presence is carelessly divulged by Fairservice to Clerk Jobson's spy.

-Ch.
-13 (39): During the night government officials arrive at the Hall.
+Chapter 13 (39): During the night, government officials arrive at the Hall.
 Die and her father attempt to escape but are captured by Rashleigh.
-As the prisoners are removed Rashleigh is run through by Rob and expires laying a curse on his patrimony.
-The Vernons leave for France where Sir Frederick dies, leaving Die free to return to Britain and marry Frank who lived long and happily with her until her eventual death.
+As the prisoners are removed, Rashleigh is run through by Rob and expires laying a curse on his patrimony.
+The Vernons leave for France where Sir Frederick dies, leaving Die free to return to Britain and marry Frank who lived happily with her until her eventual death.